nik-kill/chatApp/README.md

 # chatApp
 _________________________________________________________________________________________________________________________________________________
-A Terminal chat application built in C using the concepts of socket programming and multi-threading.
+A Terminal chat application built in C++ using the concepts of socket programming and multi-threading.
 It supports chatting among multiple clients.

 ## Compilation
 ```